HJandu/ETL_Project_2/README.md

 ## <a id="Load-header"></a><ins>Loading of the Data</ins>
-Data was then loaded into a relational database for storage. ‘pgAdmin 4’ was used to create PostgreSQL tables that included the headers from the dataframe.
+Data was then loaded into a relational database for storage.
+‘PGAdmin 4’ was used to create PostgreSQL tables that included the headers from the dataframe.
 See images below.

 ![Screen Shot 2023-01-25 at 19 58 30](https://user-images.githubusercontent.com/116304118/214709587-e96a53c9-768f-4630-a491-a38e3e4f08ba.png)

 ![Screen Shot 2023-01-25 at 19 58 40](https://user-images.githubusercontent.com/116304118/214709679-4b0aecae-e358-44bf-aca3-7c531e0d0580.png)

+A localhost connection to a PostgreSQL server was created and a connection made to it.
+The *connection* was made via an *engine* on *Jupyter Notebook* that could talk to the *database*.
 Data was loaded successfully onto PostgreSQL.
 See image of output below.

 ![Screen Shot 2023-01-26 at 19 41 06](https://user-images.githubusercontent.com/116304118/214934466-0a170e90-52bb-4935-b084-fc171a333698.png)